PKU-Baichuan-MLSystemLab/MathScape/README.md

 - **question_knowledge.json**
   This file maps the image IDs of the questions to their corresponding knowledge point classifications.

+  You can download the dataset from [this link](https://drive.google.com/file/d/1Y3cnKPyryM0_m5QJQIOkF09KjDO9Q_QH/view?usp=sharing)

 # MathScape Evaluation

 ## 1. Model Evaluation